Shell Pennsylvania Petrochemicals Complex: Construction

 In 2015, Shell began preparing the site for future construction, moving 7.2 million cubic yards of dirt, building new bridges and a new rail line, and completing a total relocation of PA Route 18.
 Docking and bulkhead facilities to be used during construction were created by Alberici.
-Construction on the plant itself began on November 8, 2017, and is expected to continue through the early 2020s.
-As of 2019, over 5,000 employees are working on construction.
-The site will have four processing units – three of which will be polyethelene reactors and one an ethane cracker – a natural gas power plant to support both the plant and the local electric grid, a -long cooling tower, a rail system with over 3,000 freight cars, numerous loading facilities for both trains and trucks, a water treatment plant, an office building, a laboratory, and an innovation center once construction is complete.
+Construction on the plant itself began on November 8, 2017.
+As of 2019, over 5,000 employees were working on construction.